OpenBB-finance/OpenBB/website/content/platform/contributing/contributor-guidelines/manage_extensions.md

 ---
 title: Manage Extensions
 sidebar_position: 3
-description: Learn about the OpenBB Platform, an open-source solution built by the community.
-Understand its use via Python interface and REST API, and acquaint yourself with how to build a custom extension or contribute directly to the platform
+description: This guide provides detailed instructions on how to manage extensions in the OpenBB Platform.
+It covers the installation of extensions hosted on PyPI and locally developed extensions, as well as adding an extension as a dependency.
 keywords:
-- OpenBB Platform
-- Open source
-- Python interface
-- REST API
-- Data integration
-- Data standardization
 - OpenBB extensions
-- openbb-core
-- Python package
+- Extension management
-- High-Level Architecture
+- PyPI extensions
-- Custom extension
+- Local extensions
-- Contribution
+- Extension dependencies
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';